CosmosSwift/swift-coin/README.md

 ## Contributing

+Since the software is still under heavy development, our current focus is first and foremost to reach parity with version 0.39.1 of the Cosmos SDK.
+In the meantime, we still welcome any contribution, however, we apologize in advance if we are slow to respond.

-Check out [CONTRIBUTING.md](https://github.com/cosmosswift/swift-coin/blob/master/CONTRIBUTING.md) for more information on how to help with **swift-coin**.
+Should you want contribute, check out [CONTRIBUTING.md](https://github.com/cosmosswift/swift-coin/blob/master/CONTRIBUTING.md) for more information on how to help with **swift-coin**.

 ## Contributors